pokui/nsrc-gns3/docs/gns3-client/index.md

 ![GNS3 Preferences](gns3-preferences.png)

-TODO: screenshots of the sequence of dialogs when you run GNS3 for the first time.

 At this point, you should now be able to create a test project in GNS3.
 This confirms that communication between the front-end and the back-end is working.